Signs a Dog Is Dying: What to Expect When Your Dog's Health Declines

 5. Reduced Mobility

-How to help: Provide nonskid flooring, Some dogs require assistance getting around.
+How to help: Provide nonskid flooring.
+Some dogs require assistance getting around.
 There are several mobility harnesses, slings, carts and wheelchairs available nowadays.
 A towel or blanket placed under the dog's belly may come handy to help support his weight.
+As your dog no longer gets up to potty or drink, place some incontinence pads underneath and offer water as needed as long as the dog can swallow.

 6. Decreased Drinking and Eating